-There are four sub-committees of the Board of Trustees; Finance and Premises, Audit, Personnel and Student.
+Although the Board of Trustees met less than six times during the year, they have maintained effective financial oversight and governance through the formal work undertaken by the sub-committees.
+There are four sub-committees of the main Governing Body; Finance and Premises, Audit, Personnel and Student.
 Their purpose is detailed in the Terms of Reference for each sub-committee which is agreed at the first meeting of each academic year.
-The Board of Trustees maintains effective financial governance through the meetings of the Finance and Premises Committee and Audit Committee.